 Assistance is given to individuals whose vehicle requires a battery jump-start.
 COM PD will also call a tow truck or a locksmith should the need for either service arise.
 For assistance call 409-933-8403.

 Courtesy Escorts

 This service is provided for members of the campus community who have disabilities and need a police escort from one area of the campus to another.
-In addition, this service is also available to students during hours of darkness and employees in security sensitive areas.
 To arrange for an escort, call 409-933-8403.

 COM Alert